 If you are a member of the public in Guernsey or Alderney who has concerns about an adult with care and support needs, experiencing, or at risk of, abuse or neglect, you should contact the Adult Safeguarding Manager as soon as possible on the contact details below:

 If it is an emergency, please call the police on 999 or 112.
+If you believe someone is being abused and they are in immediate danger you should contact the police without delay.

 The Adult Safeguarding Unit opening hours are: